 A formal rule does not exist.
-You may take the state or national examination at any point after you have a full licensure application on file with the board.
-From successful candidates, feedback suggests you spend your practicum studying the state rules and statutes and take the state exam near the end of your practicum, spending the last month of the practicum studying for the national examination.
+You may take the state or national examination at any point after you have a completed initial application on file with the board.
+From previous successful candidates, feedback suggests you spend your practicum studying the state rules and statutes and take the state exam near the end of your practicum, spending the last month of the practicum studying for the national examination.

 The state examination is open book and, through examination, is attempting to assure that all candidates have exposure to Minnesota specific Rules and Statutes.
-Board staff suggests you read the Rules at least twice and Statutes once.
-Minnesotas Book Store has the required books for sale with the information provided applicants in their initial packet acknowledging receipt of their application.
-See list of required books and use link on the State Exam page under the Applicants tab to get to Minnesotas Book Store.
+Board staff suggests you read the Rules and Statutes at least twice.
+It's important you understand where the referenced item is located in either Statutes or Rules.
+Minnesota's Book Store has the required books for sale with the information provided applicants in their initial packet acknowledging receipt of their application.
+See list of required books and use link on the State Exam page under the Applicants tab to get to Minnesota's Book Store.
+There is a limit to two examination attempts or the applicant must develop a study plan implemented during their six months period prior to completing a third examination.

 All questions are written or revised by board members who are licensed nursing home administrators.
 Questions are reviewed every three years to assure accuracy and reflect a contemporary question of current importance.